erroronline1/caro/readme.md

 * document templates
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests
-* update readme pictures on tools menu, record menu, audit and regulatory
+* update readme pictures, add responsibilities
 * qm handbook template with descriptions on caro functionalities considering iso chapters
 * responsibilities
     * handle hidden attribute?
-* live runtime permission elevation to display certain contents? how are timesheets more important than patient data?

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.